In today’s digitalized world, there are many myths about how what a successful and secure password authentication system should look like.

 Such a lock-out function is one of the most important security features in any password authentication solution.
 Interestingly, however it is not commonly used by website or portal providers.
 It can only be tested by a user with a functioning username and password.
 Testing a solution for the lock-out function allows to better understand the security standards of the solution.

 Therefore, the best practice approach is to implement a silent automatic lock-out.
 This means that the user (or hacker) is informed that an incorrect username/password combination has been entered.
 The logic behind this message is that a user will usually reset their password after the third or fourth attempt.
-The hacker's bot instead does not get the information that the lock-out functionality has been activated and constantly keeps trying, locking the access solution even further.
+The hacker’s bot instead does not get the information that the lock-out functionality has been activated and constantly keeps trying, locking the access solution even further.
+Some advanced systems also send an e-mail to the user, informing them that they have tried to log in unsuccessfully x number of times with their username and that the user account has therefore been temporarily blocked for security reasons.

 Test routine for existence of lock-out feature